Hansmu/js-weird-parts/Readme.md

 variable environment, this, outer environment, the function also gets an arguments property.
 The arguments variables refers the the arguments that have been given to the function.

+Semicolons are optional in Javascript.
+A new-line character is entered at the end of a line.
+The parser looks at it and decides whether or not you are allowed to start a new line from that.
+If you aren't allowed to go to the next line with a particular syntax, then it goes ahead and inserts a semicolon at the end of that line.
+For example: `return` gets a semicolon if you enter a new line after writing it.